WV Physical Activity Plan Development Process

 Phase I: Brainstorming

 Plan developers delivered a webinar on June 22, 2011, to inform potential contributors about the WV Physical Activity Plan and to invite their contribution regarding the brainstorming of ideas.
-The webinar included an overview of the National Physical Activity Plan and the exipure review for weight loss, a summary of the plan development process to date, and a request for their participation in brainstorming as the next important step.
+The webinar included an overview of the National Physical Activity Plan, and a summary of the plan development process to date, and a request for their participation in brainstorming as the next important step.
 The primary intent of brainstorming was to produce as many ideas or statements as possible in response to the following prompt:

 One specific thing that needs to happen to increase or promote physical activity in West Virginia is…

 The brainstorming phase included 154 individuals representing all societal sectors and geographic regions within WV.
 The participants generated a total of 240 initial ideas or statements that were later systematically reduced by plan developers to eliminate redundancy.
 A final list of 61 ideas or statements were formatted and used in Phase II of the concept mapping process.

 Based on previous networking efforts, 50 experts representing the 8 societal sectors were recruited to participate in the sorting and rating of ideas.
 In total, 38 of these key individuals accepted the invitation to participate and 32 completed all of the assigned tasks: (a) sorting similar ideas into piles or groups based on self-identified themes; (b) rating each idea based on importance to statewide physical activity promotion; and (c) rating each idea based on feasibility or the likelihood that it could be implemented in the next five years.
 Data aggregation and analysis were completed using multi-dimensional scaling and cluster analysis to determine the relationships among ideas.
 A variety of maps were then developed to graphically display these relationships for the purpose of interpretation.
 The structuring of ideas resulted in the identification of five priority areas that provide the conceptual framework for the Plan: